felixcheung/vagrant-projects/Spark-IPython-32bit/README.md

   - Go to local directory and run `vagrant up`
   - Vagrant will then prepare the VM - this should take about ~2 min to download the core vm (aka "box") and then ~4 min for other downloads and provisioning - it will require Internet connection to download various content from sources
   - Spark distribution is automatically downloaded during the provisioning phase
-  - IPython notebook is downloaded and configured during provisioning, and it is launched with PySpark as the very last step.
-Port forwarding is configured in Vagrant such that to connect to IPython notebook, use http://localhost:1088
+  - IPython notebook is downloaded and configured during provisioning, and it is launched with PySpark as the very last step
+  - To connect to IPython notebook, use http://localhost:1088.
+To see [SparkContext web UI](https://spark.apache.org/docs/latest/monitoring.html) use http://localhost:4040.
+Port forwarding is configured in Vagrant.
-  - Use `vagrant ssh` to connect to the VM machine
+  - If needed, use `vagrant ssh` to connect to the VM machine

 ### Start/Stop